TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon_design.md

 \endcond

+\cond SOC_AM263X

+Refer PRU-ICSS chapter of AM263x Technical Reference Manual.

+\endcond

+\cond SOC_AM263PX

+Refer PRU-ICSS chapter of AM263Px Technical Reference Manual.

+\endcond
 ## Software Description

 \cond SOC_AM243X
 At start-up, the application running on the ARM Cortex-R5 initializes the module clocks and configures the pinmux.
 The PRU is initialized and the PRU firmware is loaded on PRU slice of choice for a chosen ICSS instance (tested on PRU1 on ICSSG0).
-After the PRU1 starts executing, the Nikon interface is operational and the application can use it to communicate with an encoder.
-Use the Nikon diagnostic example to learn more about initialization and communication with the Nikon interface.
-This Nikon diagnostic example, also provides an easy way to validate the Nikon transactions.
-The diagnostic example provides menu options on the host PC in a serial terminal application, where the user can select the Command code to be sent.
-User can assign a 24-bit Identification code to the encoder and can change Encoder's Address.
-User can also enter EEPROM address(incase of EEPROM Read) and EEPROM data(incase of EEPROM Write).
-Based on the command code, the application updates the Nikon interface with the Command data frame and Memory data frame (incase of EEPROM access) and trigger transaction.
-The application then waits until it receives an indication of complete transaction by the firmware through the interface before displaying the result.

 \endcond

 \cond SOC_AM261X
 At start-up, the application running on the ARM Cortex-R5 initializes the module clocks and configures the pinmux.
 The PRU is initialized and the PRU firmware is loaded on PRU slice of choice for a chosen ICSS instance (tested on PRU0 on ICSSM1).
+\endcond

+\cond (SOC_AM263X || SOC_AM263PX)
+At start-up, the application running on the ARM Cortex-R5 initializes the module clocks and configures the pinmux.
+The PRU is initialized and the PRU firmware is loaded on PRU slice of choice for a chosen ICSS instance (tested on PRU0 on ICSSM).
+\endcond

-After the PRU0 starts executing, the Nikon interface is operational and the application can use it to communicate with an encoder.
+After the PRU starts executing, the Nikon interface is operational and the application can use it to communicate with an encoder.
 Use the Nikon diagnostic example to learn more about initialization and communication with the Nikon interface.
 This Nikon diagnostic example, also provides an easy way to validate the Nikon transactions.
 The diagnostic example provides menu options on the host PC in a serial terminal application, where the user can select the Command code to be sent.
 User can assign a 24-bit Identification code to the encoder and can change Encoder's Address.
 User can also enter EEPROM address(incase of EEPROM Read) and EEPROM data(incase of EEPROM Write).
 Based on the command code, the application updates the Nikon interface with the Command data frame and Memory data frame (incase of EEPROM access) and trigger transaction.
 The application then waits until it receives an indication of complete transaction by the firmware through the interface before displaying the result.

-\endcond

 ### Firmware Architecture {#NIKON_DESIGN_FLOW}